donalhenry/dslexamples/README.md

 - Example 2 - Builds on example 1 and specifies the default value within the DSL instance, making it more self-contained.

-- Example 3
+- Example 3 - Adds nested DSL to the teams DSL

-- Example 4
+- Example 4 -
 - Example 5
 - Example 6
 - Example 7